Styx

-In Greek mythology, Styx (/'stɪks/; Στύξ /grc/; lit.
-"Shuddering"), also called the River Styx, is a goddess and one of the rivers of the Greek Underworld.
-Her parents were the Titans Oceanus and Tethys, and she was the wife of the Titan Pallas and the mother of Zelus, Nike, Kratos, and Bia.
+In Greek mythology, Styx or Stygia (/'stɪks/; Στύξ /grc/; lit.
+"Shuddering") is a goddess and personification of one of the five rivers of the Greek Underworld.
+Her parents were the Titans Oceanus and Tethys, the wife of the Titan Pallas and the mother of Zelus, Nike, Kratos, and Bia.
 She sided with Zeus in his war against the Titans, and because of this, to honor her, Zeus decreed that the solemn oaths of the gods be sworn by the water of Styx.

 Family

-According to the usual account, Styx was the eldest of the Oceanids, the many daughters of the Titan Oceanus, the great world-encircling river, and his sister-wife, the Titaness Tethys.
+According to the usual account, Styx was the eldest of the Oceanids, the three thousand daughters of the Titan Oceanus, and his sister-wife, the Titaness Tethys.
 However, according to the Roman mythographer Hyginus, she was the daughter of Nox ("Night", the Roman equivalent of Nyx) and Erebus (Darkness).

-She married the Titan Pallas and by him gave birth to the personifications Zelus (Glory, Emulation), Nike (Victory), Kratos (Strength, Dominion), and Bia (Force, Violence).
+She married the Titan Pallas and by him gave birth to the personifications Zelus (Dedication), Nike (Victory), Kratos (Power), and Bia (Strength).
 The geographer Pausanias tells us that, according to Epimenides of Crete, Styx was the mother of the monster Echidna, by an otherwise unknown Perias.

 Although usually Demeter was the mother, by Zeus, of the underworld-goddess Persephone, according to the mythographer Apollodorus, it was Styx.
 However, when Apollodorus relates the famous story of the abduction of Persephone, and the search for her by her angry and distraught mother, as usual, it is Demeter who conducts the search.